Anatoly Tokov: Bellator MMA

 In 2017, he signed a contract with the major American organization Bellator MMA and made his debut on the North American continent in February, defeating Francisco France at Bellator 172 by technical knockout.

 The second match in the promotion at Bellator 200, Anatoly already in the first minute of the first round grabbed Vladimir Filipovich's neck and choked him out with a guillotine.

 Tokov was expected to face John Salter at Bellator 188 on November 16, 2017.
 However, Tokov pulled out of the bout due to an ACL injury and was replaced by Jason Radcliffe.

 In October 2018, he met in the Bellator cage with the titled compatriot Alexander Shlemenko at Bellator 208.
 The fight turned out to be equal and protracted - in the 15 minutes allotted by the regulations for the duel, none of the fighters could finish the confrontation ahead of schedule.
 After the end of the 3rd round, Anatoly was recognized as the best by the unanimous decision of the judges.

 After successful fights in Bellator, Tokov signed a new, more profitable contract with the promotion for another 3 fights.

 On March 22, 2019, he fought his fourth fight in Bellator at Bellator 218 against Gerald Harris.
 In the first round, Tokov was on the verge of defeat, having been knocked down, but managed to recover and return to the fight, and by the second round he was able to finish the bout via guillotine and win the fight.

 Tokov's last fight in Bellator in 2019 was against Hracho Darpinyan at Bellator 229, in which he finished the fight with a TKO stoppage with elbows from crucifix.

-After a long layoff, Tokov returned in October 23, 2021, at Bellator 269 against Sharaf Davlatmurodov, winning the bout via split decision.
+After a long layoff, Tokov returned on October 23, 2021, at Bellator 269 against Sharaf Davlatmurodov, winning the bout via split decision.

 After the win, Tokov signed another long term contract with the promotion.

 In his only bout of 2022, Tokov faced Muhammad Abdullah on June 24, 2022, at Bellator 282, finishing the bout in the first round via ground and pound TKO stoppage.

 Tokov faced reigning champ Johnny Eblen for the Bellator Middleweight Championship on February 4, 2023, at Bellator 290.
 He lost the bout via unanimous decision.

+Return to Russia

+Tokov had a one off bout with ACA, defeating Sharaf Davlatmurodov on April 19, 2024 at ACA 174 via unanimous decision.